Video decoding configuration

 CPU vs GPU

-It should be noted, that when you select that you prefer to use a GPU decoding library, does libraries are often more limited in terms of supported formats and resolutions.
+It should be noted that GPU decoding libraries are often more limited in terms of supported formats and resolutions.

 However, should you load a video file that is not supported by the GPU to be decoded, MPV automatically tries to utilize the CPU to decode it if the GPU says it can’t.